Sunny Days Blog

 Please note: These guidelines are based on monolingual, English-speaking children.
 If your child who speaks more than one language or whose primary language is not English, these guidelines may not apply to your family.

-In brief, children should be able to pronounce a selection of new sounds by each age milestone:
+In brief, children should be able to pronounce a selection of new sounds in each year of early childhood:

 For children between ages two and three, speech is commonly unclear as they are still learning how to communicate like an adult.
 Typically, we expect a two-year-old’s speech to be understood approximately 50% of the time and a three-year-old’s speech to be understood between 50-75% of the time.